razzervision/P2_Whiteboard_project/README.md

 ## Start local server:

-In the terninal insert **npm run devStart** // or **npm start devStart** hereafter you can get acces via localhost:3000
+In the terninal insert **npm run devStart** // or **npm start devStart** hereafter you can get access via localhost:3000

 ## Install dependences